fintanmm/opengrep-nvim/README.md

 ## Features

 - **Automatic Checks on Save (async)**: Runs `opengrep` on the current file after you save it (non-blocking) and optionally notifies you if issues are found.
-- **Quickfix Integration**: `:OGrep` to run a manual search and populate the quickfix list with results.
-Accepts a required search pattern and optional directory.
+- **Quickfix Integration**: `:OGrep [directory]` runs an on-demand scan and populates the quickfix list with SARIF findings (defaults to the current working directory).
 - **Configurable**: Toggle run-on-save, patterns, notification verbosity, quickfix auto-open, binary path and extra args.

 ## Prerequisites